fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 72. Poland
 73. Portugal
     * Galveias by José Luis Peixoto
-    * Blindness: Ensaio sobre a cegueira by José Saramago
+    * Blindness / Ensaio sobre a cegueira by José Saramago (2 votes)
+    * The Gospel According to Jesus Christ by José Saramago
 74. Romania
 75. Russia
 76. San Marino